jrmmba8314/Points/README.md

 Executable apps are provided for Windows, Mac, and Linux.
 These can found under the subdirectory **/exec** .
 Run apps as you normally would launch on your operating system, usually by double clicking on the file.
 Java does not have to be installed on your computer.
 The necessary Java runtime files are bundled with the app.
+The webservice is set to run locally on port 2022.

 Alternatively, the webservice is being hosted on AWS at https://jrmmba.com/points.